Sushitsu/securePasswordManagementTool/README.md

 <br>

 ## :zap: Description
-This is asimple password management tool written in Python.
+This is a simple password management tool written in Python.
 It allows users to generate, save, read, and delete passwords securely.

 <br>